manjumaney/Lightweight-Phishing-Website-Detector/README.md

 The system uses a hybrid approach combining two machine learning models along with domain-based risk scoring.

+### Model Details

+Both the URL-based and webpage-based models are implemented using XGBoost.
+XGBoost was chosen due to its strong performance on structured data and its ability to handle non-linear feature relationships effectively.

 ### Web-based Model

 This model extracts features from the webpage when it is accessible.
 It focuses on structural and behavioral signals such as: